Some Jewish sources

 This statistical project purports to show that nonviolent campaigns succeed in overthrowing oppressive regimes more often than armed struggle.
 What is most valuable about the book are the case studies of creative, nonviolent campaigns from all over the world, using techniques, tactics, and strategies that you might not have considered.

-- The Politics of Nonviolent Action, in three volumes, b
+The Politics of Nonviolent Action, in three volumes, by Gene Sharp

 Start with Volume Two: The Methods of Nonviolent Action.
 This book aims to be a complete list of every method every tried by nonviolent political activists, each method illustrated with at last one historical example: skywriting, mock funerals, sex boycotts, false documents, guerrilla theater, flipping opponents' employees, tax strikes....
 Sharp has keen insight into the psychology behind continued, mass compliance and how we can weaken those habits.
 Fascinating, widely admired.